Acanthodoris/Note-Taker/README.md

 ## Overveiw:
-*
+* I got very confused and lost with where to start, I appericate the starter code.
+But I think it ended up confusing more than it should have.
+I'm not finished yet and plan on doing so soon.

 ## Demo:
-* I tested the project by running it in the intergrated terminal.
 ![a demo of how to test the app](/demo.gif)

 ## Links: